sweazysm/Final_Project/README.md

 #### Questions to answer:
 - Does Worldwide carbon emissions have an effect on severe weather in the United States?
 - How does the population of a country effect the output of carbon emissions?
-- Does the emissions from the United States have a strong impact on the weather than world emissions?
+- Does the emissions from the United States have a stronger impact on the U.S. weather than world emissions?

 ### *Datasets*
   #### Available Files